What is EDM Marketing? Benefits & Campaign Tips

-Never heard of EDM marketing?
+Never heard of Electronic Direct Mail marketing?
 You’re probably not the only one.
 In this blog post, we seek to define how EDM marketing differs from regular email marketing campaigns, and illustrate with real-life examples.

 In 2020, 306.4 billion emails are sent and received every day worldwide.
 Almost everyone in the world has an email address and email marketing continues to boast the highest ROI, making email marketing strategies essential for your business’s marketing efforts.